-Angular: Directives and Templates
+Angular Framework: Directives and Templates

 Within HTML files you can use Angular’s built-in directives to introduce additional functionality.
 Directives are similar to attributes in regular HTML elements in that they listen to and modify the behavior of other HTML elements, attributes, properties, and components.
 For example, NgClass which adds or removes a set of CSS classes or NgStyle for HTML styles.